 By: Jessica Lozada and Cabrini Merclean

 At Connecticut Children’s Center for Care Coordination (the Center), we take pride in the work we do and the innovative ways we support the children and families we serve.
-One of our latest projects involved collecting and analyzing new data to identify gaps related to our engagement of fathers, as well as identifying solutions to address such gaps.
+One of our latest projects involved collecting and analyzing new data to identify gaps related to our engagement of fathers, as well as identifying solutions to address such gaps and increase father engagement.

 In the summer of 2016, the Center adopted the Strengthening Families Framework in an effort to enhance protective factors in families.
 The Framework, developed by the Center for the Study of Social Policy, supports families by identifying their strengths, increasing their social connections and reducing the likelihood of child abuse and neglect.
 The Framework focuses on five areas: strengthening parental resilience, building families’ social connections, increasing knowledge of parenting and child development, ensuring families have access to concrete supports in times of need, and expanding the social and emotional competence of children.
 As part of our efforts to embrace this strength-based approach, the Center completed a lengthy assessment to identify the areas in which we could increase our capacity for strength building and highlight opportunities for growth.